The Thief and the Cobbler: Plot

 King Nod sends Yum-Yum, her nurse, and Tack to ask for help from a "mad and holy old Witch" in the desert.
-They are secretly followed by the thief, who hears of a golden idol on the journey but fails in stealing it.
-In the desert, they discover a band of dimwitted brigands, led by Chief Roofless, whom Yum-Yum recruits as her bodyguards.
-They reach the hand-shaped tower where the Witch lives, and learn that Tack is prophesied to save the Golden City.
+They are secretly followed by the Thief, who hears of a golden idol on the journey but fails to steal it.
+In the desert, they discover a band of dimwitted brigands led by Chief Roofless, whom Yum-Yum recruits as her bodyguards.
+They reach the hand-shaped tower where the Witch lives and learn that Tack is prophesied to save the Golden City.
 The Witch also presents a riddle—"Attack, attack, Tack!
 A tack, see?
 But it's what you do with what you've got!"—before destroying the entire tower with a storm cloud.

 Tack and the others return to the Golden City to find the One-Eyes' massive war machine approaching.
-Tack shoots a single tack into the enemy's midst, sparking a Goldberg-esque chain reaction that destroys the entire One-Eye army.
-Zigzag tries to escape but falls into a pit where he is eaten alive by alligators and his vulture, Phido.
-The thief, avoiding death with almost every step, steals the golden balls from the collapsing machine, only to run into Tack while escaping.
-After a brief scuffle, the thief, realizing the balls are not worth the trouble, reluctantly gives up and leaves them with Tack.
-With peace restored, and the prophecy fulfilled, the city celebrates as Tack and Yum-Yum marry; Tack finally says "I love you" in a very deep voice.
-The film ends with the thief stealing the reel of film and running away.
+Tack shoots a single tack into the enemy's midst, sparking a Goldberg-esque chain reaction that destroys the entire One-Eye army, then Mighty One-Eye is betrayed, wounded, and presumably killed by his own slave women by sitting on him as revenge for treating them as furniture.
+Zigzag tries to escape but falls into a pit, where he is eaten alive by alligators and his pet vulture, Phido.
+The Thief, avoiding death with almost every step, steals the golden balls from the collapsing machine, only to run into Tack while escaping.
+After a brief scuffle, the Thief, deciding that the balls are not worth the trouble, reluctantly gives up and leaves them with Tack.
+With peace restored and the prophecy fulfilled, the city celebrates as Tack and Yum-Yum get married; Tack finally says, "I love you" in a baritone voice.
+The film ends with the Thief stealing the reel of the film and running away.